sfomuseum/go-libraryofcongress/README.md

 * Subject headings with empty labels are ignored.
 * It is assumed that you have downloaded and uncompressed the [lcsh.both.ndjson](https://id.loc.gov/download) file from the Library of Congress' servers.
 Future releases may support fetching this file directly.
 * This tool will work with the compressed and uncompressed version of `lcnaf.both.ndjson`.
 Keep in mind that compressed file is already 7GB and expands to an uncompressed 55GB.
+* This tool creates a temporary SQLite database (in the operating system's "temp" directory to track duplicate records.
+This is necessary because tracking duplicate IDs in memory tend to cause out-of-memory errors.
+The temporary SQLite database is removed when the tool exits.

 ### parse-lcsh